mysql/mysql-shell-plugins/mrs_plugin/docs/index.md

 - [MRS Examples](#mrs-examples)
   - [MRS Notes Examples](#mrs-notes-examples)

-To start with a hands on approach, directly go to the [MRS Notes Example](#mrs-notes-examples) and follow the instructions for [Build and Deployment](#build-and-deployment) there.
+To start with a hands-on approach, see the [MRS Notes Example](#mrs-notes-examples) and follow the instructions for [Build and Deployment](#build-and-deployment) there.

 !include sections/Introduction.md